-If you have a multi-unit primary residence or investment property, these rules differ slightly.
+These rules differ slightly if you have a multi-unit primary residence or investment property.
 With Fannie Mae, mortgage insurance goes away on its own halfway through the loan term.
 By contrast, Freddie Mac does not auto-cancel mortgage insurance.

 Early Payment Cancellation

-Fannie Mae and Freddie Mac both allow you to make extra payments in order to get to 80% sooner.
-If you don’t know whether your conventional loan is held by these institutions, you can use these lookup tools from Fannie Mae and Freddie Mac.
+Fannie Mae and Freddie Mac allow you to make extra payments to get to 80% sooner.
+If you don’t know whether these institutions hold your conventional loan, you can use available lookup tools from Fannie Mae and Freddie Mac.

 Natural Value Increase Cancellation

 If you’re requesting removal of your PMI based on natural increases in your property value 2 – 5 years after your loan closes, both Fannie Mae and Freddie Mac require a new appraisal, and the LTV has to be 75% or less.
-If your removal request comes more than 5 years after your closing, the LTV can be 80% or less with a new appraisal.
+If your removal request comes more than 5 years after your closing, the LTV can be 80% or less with a new appraisal or possibly with a broker price opinion (BPO).
 These requirements apply to insurance removal based on market value increases not related to home improvements.